mkeohane01/LLM-learning-tool/README.md

 [![Continuous Integration](https://github.com/mkeohane01/LLM-learning-tool/actions/workflows/main.yml/badge.svg)](https://github.com/mkeohane01/LLM-learning-tool/actions/workflows/main.yml)

+Here is the [video link](https://youtu.be/q4MmATmijz8) of my project run down.

 ## Prompt Engineering Sandbox for LLM Education

 This project contains a cloud-hosted application to study Large Language Models by breaking up prompt engineering in to 5 parts.
 In this app, users construct their prompt with: Role, Context, Style, Task, and Constraints clearly listed with an example for each.